 Personal profile

 I study the history of Brazil and Latin America with special interest in race, culture, slavery, labor, and gender.
-While most of my previous work has focused on the nineteenth and twentieth centuries, my current project is rooted in the colonial era, where I am exploring the afterlives and cultural, spiritual, physical, and monetary inheritances of Palmares, one of history’s largest and longest-standing fugitive slave settlements, and its iconic leader, Zumbi.
-An early meditation on the project appeared in 2017 in the American Historical Review and won the Vanderwood and Kimberly S. Hanger article prizes.
-I also wrote about its contemporary political significance in Z-Cultural.
-The project builds on my longstanding interest in different forms of property and ownership while deepening and broadening my engagement with the history and scholarship of Africa and its diaspora.
+While most of my previous work has focused on the nineteenth and twentieth centuries, my most recent project is rooted in the colonial era, where I explore the afterlives and cultural, spiritual, physical, and monetary inheritances of Palmares, one of history’s largest and longest-standing fugitive slave settlements, and its iconic leader, Zumbi.
+The book, After Palmares: Diaspora, Inheritance, and the Afterlives of Zumbi, published in 2024 in Duke University Press's Radical Perspectives Series, builds on my longstanding interest in race and the legacies of slavery, while deepening and broadening my engagement with the history and scholarship of Africa and its diaspora.
+An interview about the project was published in November, 2024 in the Folha de São Paulo.

 My first book, Making Samba: A New History of Race and Music in Brazil, was published by Duke University Press in 2013 and awarded Honorable Mention for the Bryce Wood Book Prize (Latin American Studies Association) and the Woody Guthrie Award (International Association for the Study of Popular Music).
 In 2020, I published a second book about Gilberto Gil's genre-defying album Refazenda with Bloomsbury's 33 1/3 Series.